bahh723/separable-bandit-classification-tex/README.md

 which it receives binary feedback whether or not the class was correct.
 We design efficient algorithms under the assumption that data are linearly separable.

+The source codes for the experiments are provided in another repository: https://github.com/bahh723/separable-bandit-classification.git